mgreenberry/MS4-sweetsntreats/TESTING.md

 * Test: - Log on with the following user details: - username - JohnnyMillard password - BS2208df
 * Result: - Profile information for this user was visable when clicking the profile link in the My Account
 * Verdict: - Working as intended
 * USER STORY 8

 [Back to content](#table-of-contents)

-### Add a Product
+### Add Products

 Product Management - Only available for a superuser